cowboysmall-apps/insight/README.md

 ```

-then let your application know to use the aspects:
+then let your application know to use the aspects, and to load the default properties (which you may override - see demo):

 ```java